Freshman Admission Process

 - College and University Transcripts (Dual Enrollment) – If you have taken or are taking courses from a post-secondary institution, please submit a transcript from each institution attended.
 College and university transcripts should be sent directly from the institution to the Asbury University Admissions Office

-Test Scores – Send us your SAT or ACT scores.
+- Test Scores – Send us your SAT or ACT scores.
 You can request for your scores to be sent to Asbury University when registering for your test.
-Asbury’s code for the SAT is 1019; the code for the ACT is 1486.
+Asbury’s code for the SAT s 1019; the code for the ACT is 1486.